talaatmagdyx/API-Versioning/README.md

+## API Version Types

+### Technologies used
+    - Ruby 2.5.0
+    - sinatra

-####### how to access different version of Api
+### how to access different version of Api
 - Versioning Via Subdomain
 	- configuration before
       	- if  deploy this little application and point the two domain names api1.example.com and api2.example.com
      	 - we need to add an external gem called sinatra-subdomain.
 	`gem install sinatra-subdomain`

 -  Versioning In The URL